decent-im/prosody-modules/mod_pubsub_post/README.markdown

 -   JSON data is wrapped in a [XEP-0335] container.
 -   An Atom feed may have many `<entry>` and each one is published as its own PubSub item.
--   Other XML is simply published to a randomly named item as-is.
+-   Other XML is simply published to the item with ID `current`.

 ## JSON example